-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period or periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Town reports a deferred outflow on refunding and deferred outflows related to pension and OPEB in the government-wide statement of net position.
 A deferred outflow on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-A deferred outflow of resources related to pension and OPEB results from differences between expected and actual experience, changes in assumptions or other inputs.
-These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees).
+A deferred outflow of resources related to pension and OPEB results from differences between expected and actual experience, changes in assumptions or other inputs and differences in actual versus expected investment income.

+These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees) except for differences in actual versus expected investment income which is amortized over 5 years.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town reports a deferred inflow on refunding and deferred inflows related to OPEB in the government-wide statement of net position.
+The Town reports a deferred inflow on refunding, deferred inflows related to OPEB, deferred inflows for unavailable revenues and deferred inflows related to leases in the government-wide statement of net position.
 A deferred inflow on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 A deferred outflow of resources related to OPEB results from differences between expected and actual experience, changes in assumptions or other inputs.
 These amounts are deferred and included in OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the OPEB plans (active employees and inactive employees).
 Also, for governmental funds, the Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
 The governmental funds report unavailable revenues from three sources: property taxes, other receivables and special assessments.
 These amounts are deferred and recognized as an inflow of resources (revenue) in the period during which the amounts become available.
+Deferred inflows of resources related to leases are recognized at the commencement date based on the initial measurement of the lease receivable, plus any payments received from the lessee at or before the commencement of the lease term that relate to future periods, less any lease incentives paid to, or on behalf of, the lessee at or before the commencement of the lease term.
+The deferred inflows related to leases are recognized as lease revenue in a systematic and rational manner over the lease term.